mindspore-lab/mindocr/configs/rec/crnn/README.md

 There are some built-in dictionaries, which are placed in `mindocr/utils/dict/`, and you can choose the appropriate dictionary to use.

 - `en_dict.txt` is an English dictionary containing 96 characters, including numbers, common symbols, and uppercase and lowercase English letters.
+- `ch_dict.txt` is a Chinese dictionary containing 6623 characters, including commonly used simplified and traditional Chinese, numbers, common symbols, uppercase and lowercase English letters.

 ### Customized Dictionary